 How to Sell Music Online

-Music producers and recording artists today are eager to learn how to sell music online.
-Today there are more opportunities to sell records than at any other time in music history.
-Gone are the days of pressing master recordings and painstakingly distributing music CDs, vinyl, and tapes to record shops across the country.
+Today, there are more opportunities to sell music than at any other time in music history.
+Gone are the days of pressing master recordings and painstakingly distributing vinyl and tapes to record shops across the country.

 1. CD Baby

-Buyers who land on their online store can easily search through multiple catalogues to find new artists and new genres of music.
+Buyers who land on their online store can easily search through catalogs to find new artists and genres of music.
 With no annual fee, you only pay once upfront to upload your single or album.
 When your album sells either digitally or physically, CD Baby takes a small commission: 9% for digital sales and $4 for every album hard copy.

 So if there’s a popular online store that pops up next year, you’ll have to pay an additional fee to have Tunecore distribute your recordings to them.
-If you’re only looking for a publishing service and not distribution, Tunecore allows you to sign up for these services separately, whereas CD Baby requires you to sign up for both distribution and publishing.
+If you’re only looking for a publishing service and not distribution, Tunecore allows you to sign up for these services separately.
+In that case CD Baby requires you to sign up for both distribution and publishing.

 Rumblefish is best for those music producers who not only produce their own albums, but also want to license their music for use in film, TV, or other creative projects that need a great soundtrack.
 With the advent of homemade movies, digital programming, and websites like YouTube and Vimeo, people are looking for the perfect canopy of music to add to their films, video games, advertisements, and TV shows.

-6. Ditto Music
+5. Ditto Music

 If you choose Ditto Music to promote and sell your music online, you definitely won’t make a mistake.
 They are very professional, yet pretty easy to collaborate with.
 After signing up for a pricing plan (starts from €19/ year) just add all the essential info and upload your music.
 Ditto Music will provide you with ISRC codes that are a form of digital fingerprint so you can track your sales.

 When it comes to Ditto Music’s reputation, this music distributor has several awards for their customer service and is very well-regarded within the community.